 - Lots of Possibilities.
 As you’ll see in this article, there are loads of possibilities and many different things you can rent.

 - Help Others.
 While it may not be your primary motivation for renting your stuff, you’ll also be helping others save money since they won’t have to buy the item for themselves.
-That’s a plus, especially during a challenging time when a lot of people are struggling.
+That’s a plus, especially during a challenging time when many people are struggling.

 Things You Can Rent for Extra Money

 Let’s take a look at some of the options.
-Of course, the items listed here are really only the beginning.
-Use your creativity and you may be able to find some other things in your home you can rent out to others.
+Of course, the items listed here are only the beginning.
+Use your creativity, and you may find other things in your home you can rent out to others.